himanshuds2025/Data-Analyst-Project/[End-To-End] E-Commerce Churn & Retention Analysis/README.md

 - What factors contribute to churn?
 - Which product categories lose the most customers?
 - How quickly do customers stop purchasing?

+This project addresses those questions through an automated analytical pipeline.

 ## Business Requirements